EXPERIENCE SPRING AT THE GARDEN

 Warming temperatures can have ramifications that ripple through our ecosystems.
 Many animal and plant species have evolved over millennia to synchronize their life cycles with one another and the seasons.
 To be out of sync means trouble.
 For example, certain plants time their bloom with the emergence of specific insect pollinators each spring.
 If the plant blooms too early, insects may not be able to rely on its pollen and nectar for food and the plant may suffer in terms of its reproductivity.
 Environmental cues that trigger mating and migration can also be disrupted by climate change and the desynchronization caused by the seasonal shifts we are seeing.

 As an organization committed to environmental stewardship, this knowledge strengthens our resolve and pushes us in our sustainability and conservation efforts.
-You can learn more about sustainability initiatives at Garden here.
+You can learn more about sustainability initiatives at the Garden here.

 SPRING EXPERIENCES

-April 4 – June 1
+April 4 – July 12, 2026

 NATURE PLAY DAYS | Youth & Family